abhiram-ds/EVA6-Capstone/Part1/README.md

 ## 2. We do something here to generate NxMxH/32xW/32 maps.
 (WHAT DO WE DO HERE?)

-The Object embeddings are the output of the Decoder part int he Encoder-Decoder network.
-Both the Object embeddinds and the Encoded image (from encoder) are passed as input to the "Multi-Head Attention".
-This will reurn the Attention Maps of the encoded image for each Object Embedding.
+The Object embeddings are the output of the Decoder part in the Encoder-Decoder network.
+Both the Object embeddings and the Encoded image (from encoder) are passed as input to the "Multi-Head Attention".
+This will return the Attention Maps of the encoded image for each Object Embedding.
-Th4 4 bounding boxes from Decoder will result in 4 Object embeddings and combined with Encoded image in Multi-Head attention, these will result in 4 Attention maps.
+Th4 4 bounding boxes from Decoder will result in 4 Object embeddings and when combined with Encoded image in Multi-Head attention, these will result in 4 Attention maps.
 Each map will be of the size NxMxH/32xW/32.

 N is the no. os object embeddings